PlaidWeb/publ-site/content/manual/deploying/git-deployment.md

 .....

-This is the approach I use for managing my site content on [my main website](http://beesbuzz.biz).
-It requires that you can run shell scripts from your git repositories, and ideally your git repository lives on the same server as your actual Publ installation.

-This applies to any hosting setup where you log in to a server directly to manage your files and applications, such as [self-hosting](self-hosting.md) or using [Passenger](passenger.md).
-Other hosting environments (Heroku, Docker, etc.) will likely need a different build-and-deploy mechanism.
+It's pretty common to use git to host your website files.
+There are a few different ways that you can use git itself to automate the deployment of site updates, depending on the specifics of your git hosting situation.
+The below methods should cover the vast majority of git-based workflows, at least if you're [self-hosting Publ](self-hosting.md).

 ## Deployment script

-Regardless of how you manage your deployment trigger, you will need a deployment script, which does a `git pull` and updates package versions if the `Pipfile.lock` has changed.
+Regardless of your actual git hosting situation, you will need a deployment script, which does a `git pull` and updates package versions if the `Pipfile.lock` has changed.
 Save this file as `deploy.sh` in your website repository, and make sure it's set executable:

 ```bash
 #!/bin/sh